MAziz-0/Memory-game/README.md

 ### Further Testing

--   The live project been tested  on a variety of devices such as Desktop and Samsung Note 10 +
+-   The live project has been tested  on a variety of devices such as Desktop and Samsung Note 10 +
 -   A large amount of testing was done to ensure that the game is functional
 -   Friends and family members were requested to review the site and documentation to point out any bugs or user experience issues, and all were content with the gaming experience.